anthonyman15/Mobile-Development-Math-Quiz/README.md

 questions are display randomly from the questions pool that contains 42 questions.
 The questions set cover the 7 topics provided below.
 Two questions from each topic.

+* Number - number and place value
+* Number - addition and subtraction
+* Number - multiplication and division
+* Number - fractions
+* Measurement
+* Geometry - properties of shapes
+* Geometry - position and direction

 <img src=images/questions.png width="20%">

 When the student finishes the quiz by